Glamorous Indie Rock & Roll

-"Glamorous Indie Rock & Roll" is a song by American rock band The Killers, included as a bonus track on the vinyl and European editions of their debut studio album, Hot Fuss (2004) and replaces "Change Your Mind" on the UK and Australian editions.
+"Glamorous Indie Rock & Roll" is a song by American rock band the Killers, included as a bonus track on the vinyl and European editions, and replacing "Change Your Mind" on the UK and Australian editions of their debut studio album, Hot Fuss (2004).
 The song was issued as a promotional single in the United Kingdom in 2004.

 Overview

 The lyrics are an ironic take on hipster culture.
 In August 2009, frontman Brandon Flowers told Time Out Chicago: "There's so much snobbery.
 You go through high school and all the paranoia and crap that goes with that.
 It's bullshit.
 I just didn't want to be like that.
 We like big songs and we're going to embrace it."

 In an interview with Rolling Stone in September 2009, Flowers cited "Glamorous Indie Rock & Roll" as his least favorite Killers song, stating that hearing the song makes him want to "crawl under a rock".
 However, in a comeback show in 2011 at London's Scala, The Killers played the song live for the first time in four years, since the earlier legs of the Sam's Town Tour.
 The following day, The Killers opened with "Glamorous Indie Rock & Roll" during their headlining act at Hard Rock Calling in Hyde Park, London.